Essentials Week 1 Grammar - FREE Activities and Lessons

 They work well for all students, but especially Tour 1 children.

-I have tried a couple different kinds of velcro, but THESE work the best.
+I have tried a few different kinds of velcro, but THESE work the best.

 They do not come off and they are thin.
-Your Chart Helper Book won’t be bulky!
+Your Chart Helper Book won’t be bulky using these!

 You can use the black and white or color charts with the velcro.

-I love these because all the pieces stay right in the binded book.
+I love these activity books because all the pieces stay right in the bound book.

 Children simply pick up the pieces and move them over to the correct section of the chart.